Y2Kmeltdown/daedalus_core/README.md

 Port mapping differs depending on configuration but generally port `9001` is used for the supervisord monitoring page and should be mapped externally.
 Daedalus core also makes use of mjpeg servers to stream video data out which will also require port mapping.
 By default the mjpeg server listens on port `8000`.
 All ports can be modified through the environment variables as well so you can adjust your port mapping to which ever port you want to use.

 ### Settings
 To operate properly the dokcer container must be run in privileged mode.
-This ensures that all interfaces are exposed to the container such as i2c, CSI, USB and SPI. ensure the `--provilieged` tag is used when running the container.
+This ensures that all interfaces are exposed to the container such as i2c, CSI, USB and SPI. ensure the `--privileged` tag is used when running the container.

 To ensure that the container stays active in the event a script causes the container to crash the restart tag should be used and the setting always should be used e.g. `--restart always`.